ljmerza/tinybeans_clone/README.md

 - who can add moments? admin, member, any user?
 - add more fields to moment - location, tags, etc
 - add search to moments - by tags, location, date range, text in notes
+- a moment can have users in it - tagged users
+- user can have favorite moments